Kingspan Group: Grenfell Tower fire

+The Phase 1 Report of the Grenfell Inquiry stated that "the principal reason" for rapid fire spread on Grenfell was the unsafe ACM rainscreen with a plastic-core, which had been used as an external rainscreen on the Tower.

+Although Zinc rainscreen products were originally specified, the plastic-cored ACM panels were selected after the architect came under pressure "from the client regarding the costs with suggestions flagged of using aluminium.
+We (and the Planners) would much rather see zinc up there".

-In November 2020, the official inquiry into the 2017 Grenfell Tower Fire heard evidence from Kingspan ex-technical project manager Ivor Meredith that Kingspan insulation product Kooltherm K15 was used in the flammable cladding system mounted on to Grenfell Tower.
+In November 2020, the official inquiry into the 2017 Grenfell Tower Fire heard evidence from Kingspan ex-technical project manager Ivor Meredith testified that Kingspan insulation product Kooltherm K15 was used as a small portion of the insulation component behind the rainscreen mounted on to Grenfell Tower.
 Around 5% of the insulation in the cladding on the tower was manufactured by Kingspan whilst the rest was manufactured by Celotex, a subsidiary of Saint Gobain.
 A previous version of the product had passed fire tests, but Meredith described a fire test using the version of the product used on Grenfell as a "raging inferno", with the insulation "burning on its own steam".

 Also in November 2020, the inquiry learned that Kingspan employee Philip Heath had said, in 2008, that consultants who raised concerns about the combustibility of its product could "go f*ck themselves", and that they were "getting me confused with someone who gives a dam [sic]".